( Disponible en anglais seulement )

 The Ontario Government has yet to announce which of the Final Report’s recommendations it will follow.
 However, both Premier Kathleen Wynne and Minister of Labour Kevin Flynn have issued public statements indicating that the Ontario Government will act swiftly on the Special Advisors’ recommendations.
 Indeed, Minister Flynn advised in his statement accompanying the Final Report that “the important changes necessary” will be announced by the Ontario Government “within the next week”.

 As we await the Ontario Government’s formal response to the Final Report, we take this opportunity to highlight some important recommendations made by the Special Advisors relating to each of the ESA and the LRA, along with a number of general recommendations.
-The full Final Report is available here.
+Read the Final Report.

 Employment Standards Act, 2000